se-rwth/se-rwth.github.io/_pages/research/Semantics.md

 We illustrate our state machine formalism and its stream-based composition in with [State-Based Modeling (Automata)](/research/State-Based-Modeling).

-Meanwhile a first encoding of these theories in the Isabelle verification tool is defined in [[BKR+20]](#BKR+20).
+A realization of the untimed version of these theories in the Isabelle verification tool is defined in [[BKR+20]](#BKR+20).

 {% include trennlinie.html %}